EtherealEmil/UsualScrap/README.md

 <summary>Tickets of Exchange</summary>

-Weighs 1, Spawns on S and above difficulty moons
+Low value/High Value, Weighs 1, Spawns on S and above difficulty moons

-The Regular Ticket of Exchange spawns commonly and can be used ONCE to transform any item into a gift box, essentially exchanging it for something else.
+The Regular Ticket of Exchange is a common low value item that can be used ONCE to transform any item into a gift box, essentially exchanging it for something else.

-The Golden Ticket of Exchange is VERY rare and does the same thing it predecessor does but can do it TEN times instead of once.
+The Golden Ticket of Exchange is extremely rare and high value item that does the same thing it predecessor does but can do it FIVE times instead of once.

 </details>